 Most sake is pasteurized twice: once just after brewing, and once more before shipping.
 Nama-zake (生酒) is unique in that it is unpasteurized, and as such it has to be refrigerated to be kept fresh.
 While it of course also depends on other factors, it often has a fresh, fruity flavor with a sweet aroma.

 Nigori (濁り) sake is cloudy white and coarsely filtered with very small bits of rice floating around in it.
 It’s usually sweet and creamy, and can range from silky smooth to thick and chunky.
 This type of sake seems to be far more popular in Japanese restaurants outside of Japan than in Japan.

 Jizake (地酒) means “local sake” and is a great word to keep in mind when traveling to different regions of Japan.
 Sake is brewed throughout the country, and good jizake usually goes extremely well with each region’s local cuisine — and since it’s local, it’s also usually fresh and often nicely priced.

 Please remember, these tasting guidelines are designed to provide a baseline introduction to sake.
-There are many factors that can change the characteristics of any sake (the rice and water used, skill of the brewers, etc.), so please expect variations when it comes to each sake’s profile, and keep an open mind as you try different sakes, just as you would when overcoming sushi myths.
+There are many factors that can change the characteristics of any sake (the rice and water used, skill of the brewers, etc.), so please expect variations when it comes to each sake’s profile.
+Keep an open mind as you try different sakes, just as you would when overcoming sushi myths.

 How to Drink Sake